Diploma Culinary Arts

 This 6-12 month Diploma in Culinary Management program introduces students to the world of food production through basic operation techniques and hands-on core competency training.
 It introduces students to the basic cooking methods, kitchen equipment, machinery and utensils, as well as recipe costing and kitchen procedures.
 Students will also learn how to use food ingredients, develop their skills in utilizing kitchen equipment and utensils, learn how to prepare basic stocks, soups, sauces and salads and become familiar with kitchen terminology, nutrition and kitchen accounting principles.
 After successfully completing 6-months of diploma studies, students qualify for 4-6 month of paid internship in one of many renowned Swiss dining establishments.

 Higher Diploma in Culinary Arts:

 This 6-12 month Higher Diploma in Culinary Management program builds onto the student's fundamental understanding of international culinary principles gained at Diploma level.
 Students will explore European and ethnic cuisines by preparing a wide range of recipes including typical appetizers, fish, vegetarian, main course dishes and pastry and desserts.
 Students will also learn communication and management skills, leadership and team work as well as guest relations.
 After successfully completing the first 6-months of the higher diploma studies, students qualify for a 4-6 month paid internship in one of the many renowned Swiss dining establishments.

 Direct Entry into Culinary Arts:

-Direct entry status into the Advanced Diploma in Culinary Management program is granted to applicants who have successfully completed at least one academic year of culinary management education (with English as a study medium) at an accredited institution and possess a verified culinary work certificate from a first class hotel or a restaurant.
+Direct entry status into the Higher Diploma in Culinary Management program is granted to applicants who have successfully completed at least one academic year of culinary management education (with English as a study medium) at an accredited institution and possess a verified culinary work certificate from a first class hotel or a restaurant.